Odds Converter

 Implied Probability

 Implied probability converts odds into the percentage chance the bookmaker's odds imply. -200 American odds imply a 66.7% chance of winning.
 Note that because of the vig (bookmaker margin), the implied probabilities for all outcomes in a market will add up to more than 100%.
+Learn more about what vig is and why it matters.
 To see how much vig is in a line, use our Hold Calculator.
 To strip the vig and find the true fair probability, use the De-Vig Calculator.

 How to Convert Between Odds Formats

 While this calculator handles conversions instantly, understanding the math behind each conversion helps you think in any format.
+These formulas are part of the core sports betting math every serious bettor should know.
 Here are the key formulas:

 American → Decimal